 - Use strong passwords for all your online accounts.

 - Don’t send compromising images of yourself to anyone

-- Turn off your web cameras when not is use.
+- Turn off your web cameras when not in use.

 What to do when I get an email saying I know your password?

 - Don’t panic.
 It is just a fake threat.
 Cybercriminals depend on fear-mongering to make money.
-If you want, you can see if your email ID, password, and phone number by visiting “Have I Been Sold” or similar website.
-That will give you an indication of where the cyber criminals got your information.
+If you want, you can see if your email ID, password, and phone number by visiting “Have I Been Sold” or a similar website.
+That will give you an indication of where the cybercriminals got your information.

 - Go directly to the website and change your password to something strong.
 You may use a password manager like Lastpass to manage all your passwords.

-- Report it to your local law enforcing agency.
+- Report it to your local law enforcement agency.
 US residents can call their local FBI office or toll-free at 1-800-CALL-FBI.